beny23/myblog/content/posts/on_weaponisation_of_open_source.md

 installing backdoors or cryptominers.
 I think it is safe to say that everyone agrees that these attacks are malicious and the actions are those of criminals.

-With this idea of "protestware" it becomes morally a little bit ambigious.
+With this idea of "protestware" it becomes morally a little bit ambiguous.
 I think this feels a little bit of a problem of recent times where because of Brexit or Trump, political discourse has turned to be very divisive and tribal.
 You are either with us, or against us.
 In my mind, the term "protestware" is attempting to legitimise the malicious actions and very much turns open source libraries into weapons to be aimed and fired at your opponent.